AniQl/CPU-scheduling-simulator/README.md

 # CPU-scheduling-simulator

+1. Check 'Project Description.pdf' for more complex explanation.
+2. Check 'Report.pdf' for results evaluation.

 The process scheduling (also called as CPU scheduler ) is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.
 A scheduling allows one process to use the CPU while another is